Andreas Brehme: Club career

 Andreas Brehme was born in Hamburg and started his career with the city's local side HSV Barmbek-Uhlenhorst.

 Brehme played for 1.
 FC Kaiserslautern from 1981 to 1986, before moving to Bayern Munich, where he played from 1986 to 1988, winning the Bundesliga in 1987.
 After that, he joined Italian side Inter Milan, playing there from 1988 to 1992, alongside compatriots Lothar Matthäus and Jürgen Klinsmann, and winning the Serie A in 1989 – also being named player of the year – and the UEFA Cup in 1991.
-Brehme played the 1992–93 season at Real Zaragoza in La Liga, before returning to Germany once again in 1993 to play for Kaiserslautern once again.
+Brehme played the 1992–93 season at Real Zaragoza in La Liga, before returning to Germany in 1993 to play for Kaiserslautern once again.
 He won the German Cup with the club in 1996, although they suffered relegation during the same season; nevertheless, Brehme remained with the team even when they were relegated, playing a key role in the side's immediate promotion the following season.
 After subsequently winning the Bundesliga with the club in 1998, Brehme ended his playing career as a footballer after having played 301 matches.